Leeds, West Yorkshire

 In 1872-4, a new 216-bed three-storey infirmary was erected at the west of the main workhouse.
 The building was extended in around 1878, with the addition of a further 139 beds.
 In 1892-4, an E-shaped nurse's home housing up to forty nurses was added at the west of the infirmary; it was heightened in 1903 and extended to the south-west in 1923-5.

-In 1904, the Training Schools building underwent a "reconstruction" and several new buildings were erected at the site, as commemorated by a foundation stone laid by Chairman of the Guardians, Arthur Willey.
+In 1904, the Training Schools building underwent a "reconstruction" to convert it for use as a hospital block, as commemorated by a foundation stone, again laid by Chairman of the Guardians, Arthur Willey.

 The former workhouse later became part of St James' Hospital but is now the home of the Thackray Medical Museum.